top of page

 NEW MUSIC PIANIST

+James is constantly looking for new and compelling works to add to his repertoire and curates his programs with an interest in diversity, contrast, and continuity.
+He is a vocal advocate of underrepresented composers and frequently performs music by women, BIPOC, and LGBTQIA+ composers.
 James has given world premieres of works by Charlie Wilmoth, David Dies, and Everette Minchew and United States premieres of works by Gilbert Amy, Alwynne Pritchard, Raphaël Languillat, and Soe Tjen Marching.
 In April of 2017, James gave the World Premiere of “People,” a concert-length work he commissioned from composer Lowell Fuchs.

 In 2021, James signed with Divine Art’s new music division, Métier Records, for three albums of modern and contemporary music.
-The first to appear, will be a reissue of his debut album, recorded in Belgium's famous Flagey Studio, featuring works by Schoenberg, Boulez, Webern and Gilbert Amy, will see release in the summer of 2022.
+The first to appear, was a reissue of his debut album, recorded in Belgium's famous Flagey Studio, featuring works by Schoenberg, Boulez, Webern and Gilbert Amy, saw release in the summer of 2022.
+Boulez scholar Peter O’Hagan has said of the album that “[the] performances are characterized throughout by a passionate sense of commitment” and Andrea Bedetti of MusicVoice.com has said James’ recording of the Boulez Troisième Sonate is among the “definitive versions.”

 In addition to his activities as a performer, James is active as a lecturer and clinician.
 He is a frequent guest lecturer on contemporary music at Shenandoah Conservatory, and has been a resident at the University of North Carolina at Greensboro and at Grand Valley State University giving master classes for pianists and clinics with composition students.

-As a graduate of Indiana University of Pennsylvania, James holds an MA in Piano Performance and a BA in Music History and Piano Performance.
+A graduate of Indiana University of Pennsylvania, James holds an MA in Piano Performance and a BA in Music History and Piano Performance.
 While at IUP, he studied piano with Judith Radell and James Staples.
 In 2015, James worked with Steve Drury as a fellow at New England Conservatory’s Summer Institute for Contemporary Performance Practice.

 about